Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Preventative Strategy

 \subsection{Evaluation}

-We first explored the correlation between stage positions and the likelihood of surge accidents.
-The Astroworld tragedy highlighted the significant impact of stages' close proximity.
-Figure~\ref{fig:3stages} illustrates three maps with different stage positions: Map A features stages placed directly facing each other, Map B has one stage in the bottom-right corner and another in the middle on the left side, while Map C positions two stages at the top-left and bottom-right, respectively.
+We start our evaluation by investigating the correlation between stage positions and the probability of surge accidents.
+The tragic incident at Astroworld underscores the profound impact of stage proximity on crowd dynamics.
+We simulate three maps for stage positions scenarios.
+Map A features stages directly facing each other, Map B positions one stage in the bottom-right corner and another in the middle on the left side, while Map C situates two stages at the top-left and bottom-right, respectively.
 Figure~\ref{fig:3stages} in the appendix presents a visual representation to these three distinct scenarios.
-In each map, the speed of half the people doubles the other half.
-Each individual's comfort distance is randomly set between $1-10$ units patch-size, and their hesitation time is randomly assigned between $1-20$ time-steps.
-The Switch Index(SI) is set at $10$ time-steps.
-We assign $40\%$ for the people to go to the bar or restroom and each trip lasts for $50$ time-steps.
-Additionally, we have four adjustable parameters: total number of people (PN), frequency of bar/restroom visits (BRF), Panic Threshold (PT), and Surge Threshold (ST).
-The default parameters are set as follows: PN $= 500$, BRF $= 50$, PT $= 10$, and ST $= 30$.
+In each map, half of the individuals move at twice the speed of the other half.
+Their comfort distances are randomly assigned between $1-10$ units patch-size, and hesitation times are randomly distributed between $1-20$ time-steps.
+The Switch Index (SI) is set at $10$ time-steps.
+Additionally, $40\%$ of individuals are designated to go to the bar or restroom, with each trip lasting for $50$ time-steps.
+Furthermore, we have identified four adjustable parameters: total number of people (PN), frequency of bar/restroom visits (BRF), panic threshold (PT), and surge threshold (ST).
+The default parameter settings are as follows: PN $= 500$, BRF $= 50$, PT $= 10$, and ST $= 30$.
 We employ several metrics to evaluate crowd behavior, namely the frequency of stage switching (F) and Average Panic/Surge (APS).
 The Average Panic/Surge (APS) metric denotes the average number of individuals in Panic/Surge Status per time-step.
 These metrics collectively enable us to assess the efficacy of our strategies and response measures.
 More details on these values for each Map scenario is shown in Figure~\ref{fig:3stages} in the Appendix.
 On average, Map C demonstrates a reduction in F by $26\%$ and APS by $34\%$.
 These results underscore the effectiveness of increasing the distance between stages in mitigating the likelihood of crowd surge incidents and reducing the frequency of stage performance switching.
 Continuing the evaluation, subsequent experiments will focus on Map C to investigate the impact of varying values of SI on F and APS across different parameters, including: